 Charlotte is interested in the role academic libraries can play facilitating undergraduate research opportunities that center on archives, oral history, and community partnerships.
-She co-Directs the Lehigh Valley Engaged Humanities Consortium, a grant initiative funded by the Andrew W. Mellon Foundation.
+She is the director for digital scholarship of the Queer Archives Project, winner of a 2020 Center for Research Libraries (CRL) Award for Access.
+From 2017-2022, she co-directed the Lehigh Valley Engaged Humanities Consortium, a grant initiative funded by the Andrew W. Mellon Foundation.
 She was recognized with a 2019 Image Award from the Easton chapter of the NAACP for her work in connection with the LVEHC.
 Charlotte serves as a project management intermediary for DSS faculty collaborations and digitization initiatives.
 She also liaises between the Lafayette digital repository team and the Samvera Community for open-source digital repository development.
-She collaborates with Lafayette faculty on classroom digital projects and undergraduate research supervision.
-She consults on:
+She consults with faculty, students, and other constituencies on:

 Prior to arriving at Lafayette, Charlotte was a Mellon/Council on Library and Information Resources (CLIR) Postdoctoral Fellow in Digital Scholarship at Southwestern University in Georgetown, TX.
-She is a Research Fellow for the Modernist Archives Publishing Project, and she is on the Board of Directors of the Texas After Violence Project oral history initiative.
+She has served as a Research Fellow for the Modernist Archives Publishing Project, and on the Board of Directors of the Texas After Violence Project oral history initiative.